kzky/languages/python/tensorflow/vae/README.md

 # Resuls of MNIST

-Tensorflow is version 0.9 I used.
+Tensorflow  I used is the version 0.9.
 When you run the main script, you can get the output like the following on the stdout.

 ```
 ...